carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .output}

-This after this selection, all the wells outside fields are dropped.
+After this selection, all the wells outside fields are dropped.
 This takes a while to execute, because we are clipping a relatively large number of points with many polygons.

 If we do not want a precise clipping, but rather have the points in the neighborhood of the fields, we can use the `buffer` function to define a neighborhood of the fields with a given `distance`.
 The unit of the `distance` argument is the same as the CRS.
-Here we use a 50 meter buffer.
-Also notice that the `.buffer` function produce a `GeoSeries`, so to keep the other columns, we assign it to the `GeoDataFramce` as a geometry column.
+Here we use a 50-meter buffer.
+Also notice that the `.buffer` function produces a `GeoSeries`, so to keep the other columns, we assign it to the `GeoDataFramce` as a geometry column.

 ~~~
 buffer = fields.buffer(50)